 7. T-Mobile and Taco Bell

-During the 2019 Super Bowl, Taco Bell and T-Mobile unveiled an attractive brand partnership: T-Mobile customers could claim a free Taco Bell taco every Tuesday through the T-Mobile app, just for being a T-Mobile customer (no purchase required).
+During the 2019 Super Bowl, T-Mobile and Taco Bell unveiled a partnership that had fans cheering: T-Mobile customers could claim a free taco every Tuesday through the T-Mobile app – no purchase necessary!

 A Tweet advertising T-Mobile Taco Tuesdays with Taco Bell: "What is everyone eating next Tuesday?"